Fireworks, Thunderstorm & Noise Phobia

 Distraction- Have your pet play with a distracting toy or initiate a trick and treat session so they can focus on something besides the noise/storm.

 White noise- This helps to replace the anxiety-inducing sounds with something more comforting such as a fan, television, or music your pet enjoys.
 "Through a Dog's Ear" has a selection of songs that calms many dogs.
 Try video taping your pet's reaction to certain sounds to make sure the music is actually decreasing the symptoms.

 Products- Thundershirts, calming caps, and DAP collar may help reduce stress.
 The thundershirts and calming caps are snug and produce an effect similar to swaddling an infant.
 DAP is Dog Appeasing Pheromone it the pheromone that the dog's mom released when she was nursing the puppies, it helps to calm them.

 Punishment- It is important to cease punishment.
 When animals are fearful, punishment of any type makes them more fearful and tends to erode the relationship between owners and pets.

 Videotaping your pet's reaction after using different techniques helps to identify those strategies that were more or less helpful in decreasing the symptoms.
 This is important so that different strategies can be combined to find the best combination for your pet.

 Strategies to Implement for Long-term Success

-It is important to help your dog at the early onset of phobia.
+The best results for helping your dog occur at the early onset of phobia.
+If your dog is older, there are strategies to help them feel comfortable too!
 Just like people, phobias do not tend to go away, and tend to get worse, if left untreated.
 It is important to continually try to modify the behavior instead of just medicating.
 Please contact us to set up a behavior modification program for your pet.